xquintana/ResumePlayer/README.md

 ## Usage

-Use the buttons '+' and '-' on the upper right corner to add or remove audio files from the player's list.
+Use the button '+' to add audio files to the player's list.
 The list shows the location, file name and progress for each audio file.
-Select a file by pressing on the list.
+Select the file to play by pressing on the list.
 The selected item is highlighted.
-The player will show the file name and the progress of the selected item.
+The player will show the file name and the last progress of the selected item.

 Finally, press the button '>' to start playing.